cran/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the findings into three concise bullet points highlighting the most important aspects of Algeria's economy."
+#> [1] "Summarize the economic situation in Algeria into 3 concise bullet points in English"
 #>
 #>
 #> [[3]]
 #> [[3]]$agent_id
-#> 91024460-5355-4f59-91be-d8918a815355
+#> a3faa6d7-4f81-4224-b70e-ae8f7e7a40ab
 #>
 #> [[3]]$agent_name
 #> [1] "translator"